formkit/docs-content/inputs/dropdown.md

 ### Selection slot

-If you only want to customize the display of the selected option, use the `selection` slot.
+If you only want to customize the display of the selected option, use the `selection` slot:

 <example
 name="Dropdown"